George Carnegie, 6th Earl of Northesk: Naval career

 Carnegie and Preston sailed to the East Indies Station on 5 May in the squadron of its first commander-in-chief, and Carnegie's friend, Commodore Barnett.
 The ships arrived at Porto Praya on 26 May.
 After sailing to and then leaving Madagascar the squadron split in two with Carnegie and Preston going with Commodore Barnett and the ship of the line HMS Deptford.
 The two ships disguised themselves as Dutch vessels and sailed through the Sunda Strait to Banca where on 25 January 1745 they found three French ships at anchor.
 They approached the ships and found them to be heavily armed merchant ships from China and managed to come alongside them before the French realised the deception and that they were enemies.
 Carnegie was ordered to board one of the ships while Barnett boarded another and after a fight of two hours the three French ships were captured.
 The cargoes of the merchants were valued at over £300,000 and were sent in to Batavia.

 Throughout 1745 Carnegie continued in Preston to protect British commerce in the East Indies.
 In October he was detached from Barnett's squadron with Preston and the frigate HMS Lively to cruise near the trade routes of the Ganges.
 Here they were very successful, capturing three heavily laden merchant ships.
 Carnegie continued in the East Indies after the death of Commodore Barnett on 29 April 1746, his replacement being Commodore Edward Peyton under whom Carnegie fought in the inconclusive action of 6 July 1746.
 In late 1747 Carnegie returned to England having suffered through 1746 and 1747 with an illness which often confined him to bed, and gave up command of Preston.
 Carnegie arrived at Bath on 28 November to recuperate from his illness.
 As part of this he went travelling in Europe with his father-in-law Alexander Melville, 5th Earl of Leven in August 1749.

-In March 1755 he was given command of the ship of the line HMS Orford to serve in Admiral Edward Hawke's Western Squadron as the Seven Years' War approached, but by May he had resigned his command due to ill health once again.
+In March 1755 he was given command of the ship of the line HMS Orford to serve in Vice-Admiral of the White Sir Edward Hawke's Western Squadron as the Seven Years' War approached, but by May he had resigned his command due to ill health once again.
 He would spend considerable portions of the rest of his life in Bath for the sake of his health.
-Carnegie was promoted to rear-admiral on 4 June 1756 as a rear-admiral of the blue.
-He never again accepted a command at sea but by seniority was promoted to vice-admiral on 14 February 1759 and admiral on 18 October 1770.
-(Note: Full dates of promotions:Rear-admiral of the blue 4 June 1756, rear-admiral of the white 1758, vice-admiral of the blue 14 February 1759, vice-admiral of the white 21 October 1762, admiral of the blue 18 October 1770, admiral of the white 29 January 1772.)
+Carnegie was promoted to Rear-Admiral of the Blue on 4 June 1756.
+He never again accepted a command at sea but by seniority was promoted to Rear-Admiral of the White on 13 July 1758, Vice-Admiral of the Blue on 14 February 1759, Vice-Admiral of the White on 21 October 1762, Admiral of the Blue on 18 October 1770 and Admiral of the White on 29 January 1772.